What We Can See Now

 Re-watching the "Allen v.
 Farrow" documentary after years of reading about pedophilia, grooming, and coercive control.

-For to know Woody Allen, to be close to Woody Allen, can result in a certain, life-long agony.
+For to know Woody Allen, to be close to this man, results in a certain, life-long agony.

 For the next few posts, we’ll be looking at the “Allen v.
 Farrow” (2021) documentary.
 If you have not seen it already, I highly recommend it; it is available online on multiple platforms.